joshua-vansant/recipe-project/README.md

 ## Description
 Recipes Project is a web application designed for managing my favorite recipes.
 Users can add new recipes, view details of existing ones, and explore recipes with images.

+**Note:** This project is hosted on the free tier of Render, which may result in slower page load times.
+Thank you for your patience!

 ## Live Demo
 Check out the live demo of the application hosted on Render: [Recipes Project on Render](https://recipe-project-ajgm.onrender.com/)